hansaskov/temperature-gRPC/README.md

-Here's an improved version of the README.md document with better formatting and more detailed descriptions:

 # Temperature gRPC

 This project demonstrates how to use gRPC to securely transmit system information in a type-safe manner.
 It consists of a server and client application built in Rust.